-Ask any mobile business worth its salt where they stand on the subject of analytics and I can guarantee you’ll hear some pretty positive noises.
+Ask any mobile business worth its salt where they stand on the subject of analytics, and specifically mobile app analytics, and I can guarantee you’ll hear some pretty positive noises.
 That stands to reason.
 Mobile is a digital business, and digital businesses are able to collect data, and allow that data to drive their decision making.

 But when you ask exactly what form those ‘analytics’ might take you’ll get a whole range of responses.
 It’s much trickier to really define exactly what we expect from analytics - and it is a term that covers almost everything from the highest-level metrics such as daily active users (DAU) to the cluster analysis and automated segmentation of the user base (to give just one example).

 So what do you actually NEED from your analytics?
 In the most neutral spirit possible, I’d suggest the following five requirements are both non-negotiable and - for almost all app businesses - pretty much everything you require to build a truly data driven organization.

 Let’s start with the basics.
 You need to take the heartbeat of your app, and you need to be able to report success or failure at the highest level.
 That means a clear view on daily active users (DAU), engagement metrics like average session length and number of sessions per day, retention stats (how many users remain active in you app) and revenue metrics - if you collect revenue.